crittermike/personal-blog/src/pages/ramblings/angularjss-declarative-markup.md

   - frontend
 ---

-"Every time a discussion of AngularJS pops up, [someone](http://www.reddit.com/r/programming/comments/y6vw0/angularjs_an_awesome_javascript_library/c5sygyn) [inevitably](https://news.ycombinator.com/item?id=5526058) [brings](https://news.ycombinator.com/item?id=4375821) [up](https://news.ycombinator.com/item?id=5169170) the fact that Angular wants you to add custom ng-* attributes to your markup.
+Every time a discussion of AngularJS pops up, [someone](http://www.reddit.com/r/programming/comments/y6vw0/angularjs_an_awesome_javascript_library/c5sygyn) [inevitably](https://news.ycombinator.com/item?id=5526058) [brings](https://news.ycombinator.com/item?id=4375821) [up](https://news.ycombinator.com/item?id=5169170) the fact that Angular wants you to add custom ng-* attributes to your markup.
 They say that we worked so hard to get away from stuff like:

 ```html
 <a onclick="whatever()" href="#">Click me</a>